-The have asked people to maintain a two metre distance from each other.
+The social distancing guidelines have asked people to maintain a two metre distance from each other.
 This is in place during funeral services as well, which Tyrone believes has made things a lot tougher for grieving families and friends, who can no longer comfort each other with a hug.

 The Archbishop of Wales John Davies spoke of the troubles that families have been facing during this difficult time, with bishops taking the decision to not hold large church services.